decentralized-identity/presentation-exchange/spec/spec.md

 Once a [[ref:Claim]] has been ingested via a [[ref:Presentation Submission]], any validation beyond the process of evaluation defined by the [Input Evaluation](#input-evaluation) section is outside the scope of Presentation Exchange.
-Validation of signatures and other cryptographic proofs are a function of the given [[ref:Claim]] format, and should be evaluated in accordance with the given [[ref:Claim]] format's standardized processing steps.
+Verification of signatures and other cryptographic proofs are a function of the given [[ref:Claim]] format, and should be evaluated in accordance with the given [[ref:Claim]] format's standardized processing steps.
 Additional verification of [[ref:Claim]] data or subsequent validation required